 Help!
 My Dog Whines Nonstop in the Car

-Is there anything more annoying than a dog that won’t stop whining?
+Is there anything more annoying than a dog who won’t stop whining?
 Here’s what to do about it.

 The local dog park is a short drive from your house, and you usually take your dog there before doing other errands.
 Within a few minutes of leaving the house, they start whining in the backseat, which is not only distracting, but also incredibly annoying.
 Which makes you wonder: Can you train your dog to stop whining in the car on the way to the dog park?
 The short answer: Yes!
 Here are some ways to make the car ride better for both of you.